-MS. CHARLOTTE WOLFREY: No. I -- I -- when I 3 was -- when I was working and trying to get police we used 4 5 that because we knew that the level of policing in our communities were way -- way -- way below the minimum 6 standards.
-We didn't even have the minimum standards and 7 8 so that's why we were fighting with using that ammunition, like, here are -- here's your minimum standards, here's how 9 you would treat other Canadian communities at a minimum, 10 and we were way below that minimum, that's what we were --11 that's why I learned about that, and I don't know very much 12 about that now Violet, because it's been a long -- long 13 time and my memory is getting old.
-14 questions.
-And you know, the important thing is doing this right so I'm not worried about time.
-I wanted to -- I asked Kim a number of questions this morning as well, and I wanted to ask you some of those.
+MS. CHARLOTTE WOLFREY: No. I -- I -- when I 3 was -- when I was working and trying to get police we used 4 that because we knew that the level of policing in our 5 6 communities were way -- way -- way below the minimum standards.
+We didn't even have the minimum standards and 7 so that's why we were fighting with using that ammunition, 8 like, here are -- here's your minimum standards, here's how 9 you would treat other Canadian communities at a minimum, 10 and we were way below that minimum, that's what we were --11 12 that's why I learned about that, and I don't know very much about that now Violet, because it's been a long -- long 13 14 time and my memory is getting old.

-15 16 MS. VIOLET FORD: Okay, thanks.
+MS. VIOLET FORD: Okay, thanks.